ManthanThakor/MrStoreWebsite/README.md

 # MrStoreWebsite

-MrStoreWebsite is a responsive e-commerce website built using React.js and integrated with Stripe for product management and checkout.
+MrStoreWebsite is a responsive e-commerce website built using React.js and Strapi API.

 ![Demo Image](image.png)